 Once the form is saved, it is submitted to SAB for review and approval.
 If approved, the changes then reflect on the supplier account in SABHRS.
 The requestor also receives an email notifying of the approval.

-If an update request is denied by SAB, a comment explaining the reason for denial is left on the approval page in SABHRS.
-The comment is also sent to the requester by email.
+If a supplier update request is denied by SAB, a comment is left on the approval page in SABHRS explaining the reason for denial and is also emailed to the requestor.

 D. Foreign Suppliers